 Use headlines, abbreviations, bullet points, and graphic elements.
 Icons can also help a lot, but remember important not to saturate the website with too many elements as you can end up with the complete opposite effect from what you intended.

+One of the website mistakes often made is unclear navigation.
 The user should be able to intuitively navigate your website, especially now, with more and more new technologies available in website design.

 Using concise text for all links can help guide the user to their next step on the site.
 Graphics with text added to them can dispel any doubts the user has on where they will be redirected to after clicking.
 Links and buttons should stand out clearly and must always be a relevant link from their current context.
 Don’t waste time or discourage the user by leading them to a dead end.